ClaireAustine/ReadmeGenerator/README.md

 Walk through of README generator, commandline application. <br>
 https://youtu.be/MYaVPQJXz0w  <br>
-This project is used inside the terminal and uses node to run.
+This project is used inside the terminal and uses node to run. <br>
 Example of a generated README ![example](images/Example.png)

 ## License